-- Delegation with more delegation to the Commission it is clear that authority to act within the Commission itself is a critical issue for improving efficiency and effectiveness.
-There needs to be transparency of authority and, in particular, sufficient robustness at Programme director level consistent with best practice in Member States. - Overall time-scale this issue provoked by far the majority of recommendations for change from the Specific Programme assessments.
-Almost all Assessment Panels registered strong discontent with the length of elapsed time between closing of calls for submission and first payment.
+- Delegation with more delegation to the Commission it is clear that authority to act within the Commissionitself is a critical issue for improving efficiency and effectiveness.
+There needs to be transparency of authority and, in particular, sufficient robustness at programme director level consistent with best practice in Member States. - Overall timescale this issue provoked by far the majority of recommendations for change from the specific programme assessments.
+Almost all assessment panels registered strong discontent with the length of elapsed time between closing of calls for submission and first payment.
 Generally speaking, this is normally more than a year and there are clear calls for a reduction to six months at most.
 Looking at the steps in the process, the least satisfactory appears to be the stage concerned with agreeing and signing contracts.
-Clearer and less complex contractual agreements are called for, along with a change in culture within the Commission's legal and financial services. - Transparency and feedback an improvement in the transparency of selection procedures is deemed to be necessary, especially when deciding between highly rated projects.
+Clearer and lesscomplex contractual agreements are called for, along with a change in culture within the Commission's legal and financial services.

+- Transparency and feedback an improvement in the transparency of selection procedures is deemed to be necessary, especially when deciding between highly rated projects.
 More regular and clear feedback is required during this process, especially when delays occur and when turning down highly rated projects.
 Debriefings with those whose proposals are rejected should also be considered.
-Published service standards based on declared quality procedures would be helpful in this area. - Commission staffing there is clear evidence from a number of Specific Programme Assessment Panels and interviews that the Commission is understaffed in some areas.
+Published service standards based on declared quality procedures would be helpful in this area. - Commission staffing there is clear evidence from a number of specific programme assessment panels and interviews that the Commission is understaffed in some areas.
 While this appears to be a deliberate tight management policy, it is contributing to delays and loss of efficiency in some areas together with poor morale amongst overworked staff.
 The problem is regarded as sufficiently general and serious to ask the Commission to review staffing and ensure that workloads are adequately balanced.
-Delegating specific tasks outside the organisation might provide a solution in some situations.
+Delegating specific tasks outside the organization might provide a solution in some situations.

-4.2.4 Monitoring and Evaluation of Programmes
+4.2.4.
+Monitoring and evaluation of programmes

-The delegation of more authority to the Commission in running the Framework Programme and the implied greater flexibility of approach does highlight a greater need for effective monitoring and evaluation of Community RTD programmes.
-In this matter, the Panel supports the broad proposals made by the Commission5 and endorsed by CREST.6 and already being implemented by the Commission.
+The delegation of more authority to the Commission in running the framework programme and the implied greater flexibility of approach highlight a greater need for effective monitoring and evaluation of Community RTD programmes.
+In this matter, the Panel supports the broad proposals made by the Commission and endorsed by CREST, and already being implemented by the Commission.

-These call for an annual monitoring of Programmes by a small group of independent experts consisting of a representative from industry, an academic and an expert in programme evaluation.
-At an interval of every 4th year, the evaluation of Programmes should cover each 5-year period and be carried out by a panel of five or six independent experts.
+These call for an annual monitoring of programmes by a small group of independent experts consisting of a representative from industry, an academic and an expert in programme evaluation.
+At an interval of every fourth year, the evaluation of programmes should cover each five-year period and be carried out by a panel of five or six independent experts.
 For continuity, a few members of monitoring panels could join the evaluation panels, but a majority of the evaluation panel members must be different from those participating in the monitoring process.

-The Panel is of the opinion that the scope of the evaluation exercises should be increased by considering the broader context of Programmes, international developments, as well as a detailed and serious set of input and output indicators addressing questions such as "what happened?" and "did the EU promotion make any difference?".
+The Panel is of the opinion that the scope of the evaluation exercises should be increased by considering the broader context of programmes, international developments, as well as a detailed and serious set of input and output indicators addressing questions such as 'what happened?' and 'did the EU promotion make any difference?'.
 This is a continuous task of the Commission or of external evaluation studies, which has to be performed as a preparatory input for the panels.
-The task of the panels is not to guide this fact finding process, but to survey and interpret these facts and results and to draw conclusions.
+The task of the panels is not to guide this fact-finding process, but to survey and interpret these facts and results and to draw conclusions.